omz/Dash-Plugin-for-Xcode/README.md

 If you like reading Apple's documentation, you might also like my [iOS app DocSets](https://github.com/omz/DocSets-for-iOS) for reading on your iPad or iPhone, even if you have no internet connection.

 I'm [@olemoritz](http://twitter.com/olemoritz) on Twitter.

+## Usage & Installation

+1. Download the source, build the Xcode project and restart Xcode.
+The plugin will automatically be installed in `~/Library/Application Support/Developer/Shared/Xcode/Plug-ins`.
+To uninstall, just remove the plugin from there (and restart Xcode).
+2. To use - **ALT+Click** any method/class/symbol in Xcode's text editor.

 ## License